-Multi-Family Residential Units
+10.6.6 Multi-Family Residential Units

-Class 1-Individual garages serve as Class 1 parking for most singlefamily and for some multi-family dwelling units.
+Long Term: Individual garages serve as long-term parking for most single-family and for some multi-family dwelling units.
 Where multi-family units do not have individual garages, the following options are appropriate:

-- 1. Traditional bike lockers located on the premises (either for each unit or as requested by tenant) - 2.
-Locked large individual storage area for each unit - 3.
-Bike cage with limited access within the locked parking garage (such as Option 2 on page 10-5.)
+- 1. Traditional bike lockers located on the premises (either for each unit or as requested by tenant)3 - 2.
+Locked large individual storage area for each unit4 - 3.
+Bike compound with limited access within the locked parking garage (such as Option 2 in Table 10-2)5 - 4.
+Bike storage room that can only be accessed through secure common spaces such as building lobbies (not directly accessible to the outside)